 Immigration Law Clinic

 Clients come from diverse backgrounds and frequently have unusual factual scenarios that bring them to the doors of Legal Aid.
-Students are expected to work with the clients and understand what they want and what we can pursue for them through available legal mechanisms.
-Women victims of violence are a priority with the clinic and can qualify for asylum and other special remedies such as through the Violence Against Women Act (VAWA) and U visa petitions.
-The clinic currently has several so-called gang asylum cases from Central America.
-Other categories of cases include clients appealing denials of applications for status, clients appealing for special categorization or procedures and clients who have cases complicated by past criminal or immigration history.
+Students will be expected to work with the clients and understand what they want and what we can pursue for them through available legal mechanisms.
+Women victims of violence are a priority with the Clinic and can qualify for asylum and other special remedies such as Violence Against Women Act (VAWA) and U visa petitions.
+We currently have several so-called gang asylum cases from Central America as well as asylum cases from Africa and Asia.
+In another category of cases, we have clients appealing denials of applications for status, clients appealing for special categorization or procedures and clients who have cases complicated by past criminal or immigration history.